Joanna Prokurattax adviser, partner

 She has experience advising clients receiving qualified state aid and other forms of subsidies for their operations.
 She provides services connected with aid for projects co-financed out of public funds from Poland or the EU and projects for which public funding is being sought.
 She advises clients operating in special economic zones.

 She works for Polish and foreign clients operating in a range of industries, including manufacturing, distribution, tech, finance, real estate and FMCG.

 She joined Wardyński & Partners in 2013.

-Completed doctoral studies in finance, Warsaw School of Economics
+Doctoral studies in economics, SGH Warsaw School of Economics

 Postgraduate studies on tax and tax law, University of Warsaw